madrzak/homebrew-gitstreakapp/README.md

 To run GitStreak anyway:

-1. Go to System Preferences (or System Settings) → Security & Privacy → General
+1. Go to System Preferences (or System Settings) → Privacy & Security
 2. Look for the message about GitStreak being blocked and click "Open Anyway"

 ![Security Settings](public/settings.png)